Updated: Sep 18

 While working at Tesco, I developed a keen interest in the strategic roadmap and feature definitions that go behind a product.
 Hence, I started taking up Product Management tasks to gain a better functional knowledge and depth of the retail and technology industry.
 This interest ties to my immediate post-ISB goal of moving towards technology product management roles in the consumer-oriented sector preferably retail/eCommerce.

-#3) Why did you choose Anshul (from Faith Career) to be your mentor for ISB application?
+#3) Why did you choose Faith Career to be your mentor for ISB application?

-I came across Anshul's blog and found most of his tips useful.
+I came across Faith Career's blog and found most of their tips useful.
 I decided to contact him on Facebook for help with my applications and interviews.
-Also, I felt he was charging fairly for his services (unlike many other counsellors in the market who charge exorbitant amounts).

 #4) What tips you would like to share with an aspirant who is working on their IIM application?